QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 ![branching](images/JOqn3e0W34NdSegcavfu1O9dS2GE99P8WWnGxczXSljzVVaVm3K9LVgR3S2ohRZl5kaSZ8oY594E56v2A0yNHQ2Abzhvcg8mgZHkqYVdnjEnFWRDVsU2APKxnT7kDEdq1m00.png)

-Note that instead of using
+You could write a condition instead of true/false.
-"A test" and true/false, you could use the same symbol but writing a condition instead of true/false.
-You could have more than 2 states branched by using that, and the automate will always take the most fitting condition like
+And, you can have more than 2 states branched by using that.
+The automate will always take the most fitting condition like

-* x = 5
+* let x = 5
 * cond1: x < 5
 * cond2: x > 0
 * cond3: x == 5